rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 {{< figure src="/ml-for-mri/CS.png" width="75%">}}

 Maybe just saying "MRI images shouldn't be very edgy" isn't enough information to cut the sensor data by a factor of 4.
 So other methods of compressed sensing might say "MRI images should be [sparse](https://en.wikipedia.org/wiki/Sparse_matrix)" or "MRI images should be sparse in a [wavelet basis](https://en.wikipedia.org/wiki/Wavelet_transform)."
-They do this by replacing $R_{TV}(\mathbf{x})$ with a more general $R(\mathbf{x})$, which we call a regularizer.
+These methods do this by replacing $R_{TV}(\mathbf{x})$ with a more general $R(\mathbf{x})$, which we call a regularizer.
 The difficulty with classical compressed sensing is that humans must manually encode what an MRI should look like through the regularizer $R(\mathbf{x})$​.
 We can come up with basic heuristics like the examples above, but ultimately deciding whether an image looks like it could have come from an MRI is a complicated process. {{<hide prompt="How do you interpret R(x) using information theory?" uniqueNum="1">}}

 If you use maximum _a posteriori_ estimation, you can show that $R(\mathbf{x}) \propto -\log p(\mathbf{x})$!
 We call $p(\mathbf{x})$ the prior distribution.
 So $ R(\mathbf{x})$ is really a measure of how many bits you need to encode your image $\mathbf{x}$ with your prior.